Tây Sơn wars: Breakdown of royal rule in the 16th century

 The origin of the conflicts was back to the 15th century, when the Vietnamese monarch Lê Thánh Tông (r.
 1460 – 1497) started adopting Ming-inspired Confucian reforms over the country.
-Under his rule, the country became a propserous regional superpower and its population expanded from 1.8 million in 1417 to 4.5 million people at the end of his reign.
+Under his rule, the country became a prosperous regional superpower and its population expanded from 1.8 million in 1417 to 4.5 million people at the end of his reign.
 The Lê royal family indefinitely exchanging Confucian niceties over the question of responsibility.
 He brought Dong-Kinh scholars and Thanh-Nghe warriors into his government.
 Lê Thánh Tông transformed Đại Việt into a centralized bureaucratic state with a strongly Confucian character and established the Nam-giao (Ch.
 Nan-chiao), a sacrifice to Heaven, as the new central state ritual.
 To staff the new bureaucracy, the Le dynasty king, referred to as an emperor in the Vietnamese records, for the first time consistently utilized the triennial examination system of the Ming dynasty to recruit scholars for appointment in the civil service.
 This administrative system constituted the Hong Duc model, named after the second of Le Thanh Tong's two reign periods.
 Meanwhile, Đại Việt sent missions to China which the court considered tribute missions; the Ming court enfeoffed the Vietnamese ruler as the "king of Annam", while domestically the Vietnamese used rhetoric which placed their court on equal footing with the Ming empire.
 However, after his death and that of his son Lê Hiến Tông (r.
 1498 – 1504), the governance system of the royal family faltered.
 The decline began when Lê Uy Mục seized the throne of Đại Việt in 1505, murdering his grandmother and two ministers and ushering in an era of instability.
 The ruling Lê family, originally from Thanh Hóa in the south of Đại Việt, was increasingly dependent at court on two other leading Thanh Hóa military clans, the Trịnh and the Nguyễn.
 The Lê dynasty increasingly fell victim to intrigue between these competing clans.
 Bloodshed erupted in 1505–9, briefly forcing the Nguyễn clan back to Thanh Hóa.
 Extreme weather beset the kingdom in the early 16th century, with drought periods in 1503 and 1504 and typhoons and floods occurring in the Red River Delta every year from 1512 to 1517, causing a rapid decline of the economy.
 Instability, famines, epidemics, disasters, peasant revolts and a quick succession of eight rulers, six of whom were assassinated, led to the downfall of Đại Việt among Southeast Asian powers.